MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1735-General-Policies-Types-Loans-Loan-Requirements-Telecommunications-Program/subpart-C-Types-Loans/section-1735.31.md

-##### § 1735.31 RUS cost-of-money and RTB loans. #####
+##### § 1735.31 RUS cost-of-money. #####

-Link to an amendment published at 84 FR 59921, Nov.
-7, 2019.

-(a) RUS makes cost-of-money loans, under section 305(d)(2) of the RE Act, concurrently with RTB loans made under section 408 of the RE Act.
-To qualify for concurrent RUS cost-of-money and RTB loans on or after November 1, 1993, a borrower must meet each of the following requirements:
+(a) RUS makes cost-of-money loans, under section 305(d)(2) of the RE Act.
+To qualify for cost-of-money loans, a borrower must meet each of the following requirements:

 (1) The average number of proposed subscribers per mile of line in the service area of the borrower is not more than 15, or the borrower has a projected TIER (including the proposed loans) of at least 1.0, but not greater than 5.0, as determined by the feasibility study prepared in connection with the loans, see 7 CFR part 1737, subpart H; and

 (2) The Administrator has approved and the borrower is participating in a telecommunications modernization plan for the state, see 7 CFR part 1751, subpart B.

-(b) The loan amounts from each program (RUS cost-of-money and RTB, including amounts for class B stock) will be proportionate to the total amount of funds appropriated for the fiscal year for RUS cost-of-money loans and RTB loans.
-To determine the RUS cost-of-money portion, the total loan amount will be multiplied by the ratio of RUS cost-of-money funds appropriated for the fiscal year to the sum of RUS cost-of-money and RTB funds appropriated for the fiscal year in which the loan is approved.
-The same method would be used to calculate the RTB portion (see 7 CFR 1610.6(b)).
+(b) To determine the RUS cost-of-money, the total loan amount will be multiplied by the ratio of RUS cost-of-money funds appropriated for the fiscal year to the sum of RUS cost-of-money funds appropriated for the fiscal year in which the loan is approved.
 If during the fiscal year the amount of funds appropriated changes, the ratio will be adjusted accordingly and applied only to those loans approved afterwards.

-(c) The RUS cost-of-money loan shall bear interest as described in paragraphs (c)(1) and (c)(2) of this section (the actual rate of interest on the RTB loan shall be determined as provided in 7 CFR 1610.10):
+(c) The RUS cost-of-money loan shall bear interest as described in paragraphs (c)(1) and (2) of this section.

 (1) Each advance of funds included in RUS cost-of-money loans shall bear interest at a rate (the “Cost of Money Interest Rate”) equal to the current cost of money to the Federal Government for loans of a similar maturity.
 The Cost of Money Rate is determined when the funds are advanced to the borrower but cannot exceed 7 percent per year.